verbb/formie/docs/developers/javascript-api.md

 In the above, we're creating a Vue component, and binding it to the `#app` DOM element for our page.
 The trick with this solution is that we're async-loading modules, like Vue (and potentially others), for performance benefits.
 This is great for overall page speed, however, it leads to a bottleneck with Formie's JS.

 Formie's JS will very likely initialise all forms on a page, before this code runs.
 Even if it happens to load the forms, it's not really guaranteed that a race condition won't appear later on in development.
-Under the hood, Formie initialised all forms on page just fine, but then Vue will kick in to create its virtual dom.
-Formie will have the submit event bound to a DOM element that is completely separate to the virtual dom Vue has built.
+Under the hood, Formie initialised all forms on page just fine, but then Vue will kick in to create its virtual DOM.
+Formie will have the submit event bound to a DOM element that is completely separate to the virtual DOM Vue has built.

 To get around this, we need to initialise the forms on a page _after_ Vue has mounted.
 To do this, we can include `initForms()` once Vue has been mounted: